tetsuo/tetsuo.github.io/content/restache.md

 #### 1. Check for namespace

-Restache first determines whether the tag uses a namespace.
+restache first determines whether the tag uses a namespace.
 Namespaced tags contain a prefix and a component name (e.g., `<ui:button>`).

 #### 2. Standard custom tags

 If the tag **does not** contain a namespace (e.g., `<my-button>`):

-- Restache first looks for an exact match in the build configuration's `tagMappings`.
+- restache first looks for an exact match in the build configuration's `tagMappings`.
 - If no mapping is found, it falls back to searching in the current directory.
   For example, `<my-button>` could resolve to either `./my-button` or `./MyButton`.